Oracle Separations for the Quantum-Classical Polynomial Hierarchy: Introduction

 \begin{theorem} \thm{Qswitching} still holds if the condition on $f$ is replaced by $\adeg(f)\le N^{1/3}$ instead of $\Q(f)\le N^{1/3}$. \end{theorem}

-This can be viewed as establishing a version of the Aaronson-Ambainis conjecture, which asserts that low degree polynomials can be approximated by shallow decision trees against the uniform distribution.
-Our version works only after a random restriction is applied to the polynomial, but it works with extremely strong parameters.
+This can be viewed as establishing a random-restriction version of the Aaronson-Ambainis conjecture, which asserts that low degree polynomials can be approximated by shallow decision trees against the uniform distribution.
+Our version works only after a random restriction is applied to the polynomial, but it works with extremely strong parameters\footnote{Note that Aaronson-Ambainis conjecture is about bounded real-valued functions rather than Boolean functions; our switching lemma also works in that setting. }.
 Another (incomparable) version of the Aaronson-Ambainis conjecture for random restrictions was given in \cite{Bha24}.

 Although we don't explicitly show it, \thm{DegSwitching} can be strengthened further, so that it works with a measure known in the literature as (the square root of) ``critical fractional block sensitivity'', which lower bounds approximate degree \cite{ABK21}.
 This measure also lower bounds the positive-weight quantum adversary bound, so our switching lemma also works for that measure.